-The Australian Research Council (ARC) is a statutory agency and advises the Government on research matters, manages the National Competitive Grants Program, a significant component of Australia's investment in research and development, and has responsibility for Excellence in Research for Australia (ERA).
+The Australian Research Council (ARC) is a Commonwealth entity and advises the Government on research matters, manages the National Competitive Grants Program, a significant component of Australia's investment in research and development, and has responsibility for Excellence in Research for Australia (ERA).

 The ARC's mission is to deliver policy and programs that advance Australian research and innovation globally and benefit the community.

 In seeking to achieve its mission, the ARC supports the highest-quality fundamental and applied research and research training through national competition across all disciplines except, health and medical research, which is not normally funded under the NCGP.
 In addition, the ARC brokers partnerships between researchers and industry, government, community organisations and the international community.

 The outcomes of ARC-funded research deliver cultural, economic, social and environmental benefits to all Australians.

 Established as an independent body under the Australian Research Council Act 2001, the ARC reports to the Minister for Education.